The Complete Honest Hands-On Review Of Panasonic EVA1

 Colin EVA1 19

-The EVA1 performs equally to the Sony FS7, Canon C200, and Blackmagic Ursa in low-light conditions.
+In low-light conditions, the EVA1 performs equally to the Sony FS7, Canon C200, and Blackmagic Ursa.
 Photo: Colin Elves.

-This is the manufacturer’s rating – unfortunately, not all manufacturer’s ratings are created equal, so while some might say 14 stops, others might say 16 (or 16+, yeah, you know who I’m talking about).
+This is the manufacturer’s rating.
+Unfortunately, not all manufacturer dynamic range ratings are created equal, so while some might say 14 stops, others might say 16 (or 16+, yeah, you know who I’m talking about).

 In the real world, I’ve found the EVA1 DR matches pretty closely the DR of the Sony FS7, Canon C200, and Blackmagic Ursa.
-Something like a stop less than the Alexa/Amira and a stop more than the GH5s/Blackmagic pocket 4K and Zcam E2.
+It is like a stop less than the Alexa/Amira and more than the GH5s/Blackmagic pocket 4K and Zcam E2.

 A lot of different framerates